talisma-cassoma/rhex-leg/README.md

 </p>

 The software consists of a ChibiOS-project for the STM32F4 and a Qt-program to test and debug the hardware.

+### INTERFACE RHEX MOTOR CONTROLLERS WITH A USB-BASED SYSTEM

 ### POSITION-AROUND-VELOCITY CONTROLLER